Wiki · Concept · Last reviewed July 10, 2026

 Vision-Language-Action Models

-Vision-language-action models, often abbreviated VLA models, are AI systems that connect visual perception, language instructions, and robot actions in a shared policy.
-They are a central technical pattern in the attempt to move foundation-model intelligence from screens into physical work.
+Vision-language-action models, often abbreviated VLA models, are learned robot policies that connect visual perception, language instructions, and executable actions.
+They are a central technical pattern in the attempt to move foundation-model capability from screens into physical work.

 Definition